SDM-TIB/InterpretME/LIBRARY.md

 **Parameters:**
 - `path_config` - Path to the input configuration file (JSON) for Input KG
+- `lime_results` - Path to store LIME results in HTML format
+- `server_url` - URL of InterpretME KG
+- `username` - Username to upload data to InterpretME KG
+- `password` - Password to upload data to InterpretME KG
 - `sampling` - Sampling strategy to use (undersampling or oversampling)
 - `cv` - Number of cross-validation folds required while performing stratified shuffle split
 - `imp_features` - Number of important features
 - `test_split` - Splitting of training and testing dataset
 - `model` - Model used to perform stratified shuffle split (Random forest, Adaboost classifier, Gradient boosting classifier)
-- `lime_results` - Path to store LIME results in HTML format

 **Returns:**
 A dictionary that captures all the results of the trained predictive model stored as objects which can be used for further analysis for e.g., `plots.sampling()`.